MYP Integrated sciences

 This requires ice from the freezer at sub-zero temperatures.
 A heat probe can be connected to logger-pro and the screen projected as the ice melts.

-Experiment: Cooling curve of stearic acid
+Experiment: Cooling curve of molten substance

 9u1.5 - Pure substances and mixtures